szabgab/awesome-for-non-programmers/README.md

 * [Oppia](https://github.com/oppia/oppia/wiki/Teaching-with-Oppia): [Oppia](https://www.oppia.org) Oppia is an online learning tool that enables anyone to easily create and share interactive activities.
 * [A-to-Z-Resources-for-Students](https://github.com/dipakkr/A-to-Z-Resources-for-Students) This is dynamic list for everything you need to know for coder or non-coder.
 Make yourself comfortable while updating list and using any of the resources listed.
 * [jsonmc](https://github.com/jsonmc/jsonmc) A comprehensive collection of movies and actors easy to use and parse in json file format segregated by release year.
+* .[NiklasSchmitt] (https://github.com/NiklasSchmitt/hacktoberfest) First timers only!
+Just add your name to the list and make a pull request more info in the README file.

 ## Contributing to this list